-Synchronization of the main and outsource teams is the biggest asset of Extended team model.
-Given the fact how important it is to keep everyone on the same page, synchronization is critical when it comes to long-term multi-part projects with constantly evolving requirements and shifting goals.
+Synchronization of the main and outsource teams is the biggest asset of the Extended team model.
+Given the fact of how important it is to keep everyone on the same page, synchronization is critical when it comes to long-term multi-part projects with constantly evolving requirements and shifting goals.

 Usually, this process may be time-consuming due to middleman communication or extended iteration periods.